-Study reveals how smoking increases vulnerability to alcohol abuseJuly 18th, 2013 in Addiction /
+Study reveals how smoking increases vulnerability to alcohol abuseJuly 18, 2013 in Medicine & Health / Addiction

 Smoking is a well-known risk factor for subsequent alcohol abuse, but the mechanisms underlying this link are unknown.
 Now researchers reporting in the Cell Press journal Neuron on July 18 show in a study conducted in rats that even a single exposure to nicotine temporarily changes how the brain's reward system responds to alcohol and increases the reinforcing properties of alcohol via stress hormones.